Maryland Live! Casino

 “The integration gives me a lot more flexibility and allows for instant changes and updates, even from my iPhone and iPad,” says Hope.

 Inside the R Bar, over 100 LCD displays in an exploded array feature electronic games for the entertainment of patrons.
 Maryland Live staff use an AMX control system touch panel to easily call up various presets and select which channels should go on a particular display.
 Using the touch panels, bartenders have the ability to put channels on TVs around the bar.

 For the nightly music concerts at Ram’s Head Center Stage, a high-output projector uses IMAG (image magnification) to show large-scale images of the performers or video content to augment the show.
 Maryland Live! handles its own content creation for the digital signage.
 The casino quickly can pull up what they want with a Contemporary Research control system, some of the content promotional, some geared toward entertainment.

 “When we have promotional drawings, the screens on the casino floor switch over seamlessly to the screens the customers see in Ram’s Head,” says Hope.
 “It captures people’s attention.”

 Minor jackpots can be zoned to particular areas.
 If somebody wins a major jackpot, audio and video are initiated to announce and celebrate the winner.
 The casino is working on implementing new ways of engaging with guests using the displays.

 “It’s exceeded our expectations,” says Hope of the overall integration.
 “We hoped for the ‘wow’ factor, and we’ve achieved it.
 Guests who have visited other properties comment on the quantity and quality of our multimedia systems.
-They’re feedback is that it’s not overpowering, and that the music is at just the right level.”
+Their feedback is that it’s not overpowering and that the music is at just the right level.”